appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/custom-domain/custom-ca-root-certificate.md

 1. You interact with internal endpoints that use private [SSL certificates](./#custom-ssl-certificate) via Appsmith without disabling SSL verification.
 2. If you have your Appsmith instance behind a firewall or a proxy, that requires SSL decryption.

-## Set Up Using Custom CA Root Folder
+## Set up using custom CA root folder

 To set up custom CA certificates using the folder method, follow these steps: